 Myopia Management Can Preserve Your Child’s Vision

 If you’re eager to preserve your child’s eyesight now and in the future, myopia management can help.
-Book an appointment at The Myopia Management Center at Drs.
+Book an appointment at Drs.
 Farkas, Kassalow, Resnick & Associates today!

 - A: Yes.
 In a study published in The Lancet Digital Health (October 2021), an international team of researchers found that at least 3 hours of screen time per day can increase the risk of developing myopia by 30%.
 Other research suggests that reducing your child’s screen time and encouraging more outdoor activities can prevent myopia and keep it from progressing.